tedklin/dynamical/docs/design.md

 - The Eigen library [doesn't play well with *auto* type deduction](https://eigen.tuxfamily.org/dox/TopicPitfalls.html), so I spelt out matrix types even where using *auto* would make sense.
 This should result in better-guaranteed correctness at the expense of verbosity (and maybe readability).

 *get_controllability_matrix*
-- *namespace dynamical::analysis*
+- *namespace dynamical::lti::analysis*
 - *type: function template*
 - I'm not entirely sure what goes on behind the scenes when I use a template argument (*state_dim*) directly as a default argument for the *num_steps* parameter, but tests have shown that this works.
     - TODO: understand this better.

 *get_observability_matrix*
-- *namespace dynamical::analysis*
+- *namespace dynamical::lti::analysis*
 - *type: function template*

 *is_stable*
-- *namespace dynamical::analysis*
+- *namespace dynamical::lti::analysis*
 - *type: function template*
-- TODO: figure out if four overloads for this method is really necessary.
-    - but don't cut down on overloads if it means losing guarantees on correctness and safety.

 *discretize*
-- *namespace dynamical::analysis*
+- *namespace dynamical::lti::analysis*
 - *type: function template*
 - This function implements continuous-time plant discretization as taught in [EECS16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/).
     - This method uses the eigenbasis (which isn't guaranteed to be real even if your matrix is real) for diagonalization.
 At first I tried to optimize for cases where the eigenbasis actually is real to avoid the overhead of *std::complex*, but it became a long struggle with the Eigen library's type deduction/conversion rules.
 I ended up just sticking with *std::complex< double >* for everything, so all DiscretePlant instances created by this function have a complex double Scalar type regardless of what ContinuousPlant is passed in.